Miracle at the Meadowlands: Friction between offensive players and assistant coaches

-The week before the game, players, particularly on offense, had complained to reporters about the team's assistant coaches.

-Head coach John McVay was popular with them; he had taken the role in the middle of the 1976 season after Bill Arnsparger was fired, and improved morale while adding talented players to the team.
+The week before the game, Giants players, particularly on offense, had complained to reporters about the team's assistant coaches.
+Head coach John McVay was popular with the players; he had taken the role in the middle of the 1976 season after Bill Arnsparger was fired, and improved morale while adding talented players to the team.
 However, the players were not so enthusiastic about many of the longtime friends he had hired as assistants.

 The players felt the assistant coaches were uninterested in helping younger players develop, at least compared to their counterparts on other teams.
 As an example, they pointed out that the season before, while none of the team's three quarterbacks had had any previous NFL experience, no quarterback coach had been hired.
 They also noted that one of the few coaches who seemed to care about this situation, Jerry Wampfler, coached the offensive line, one of the Giants' most improved units that season.